ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/EXPERIMENTS.md

 - Interpretation: better one-sided sanity behavior, not validated separation.
   The all-dorsal control still has 100% known-dorsal recall, and ventral truth is unavailable.

+## 2026-08-02 — visual QC and review pack

+- Axial overlays show coherent posterior dorsal / anterior ventral ordering on most levels in all three cases.
+- Remaining partial-reference disagreements cluster at `sub-amu02` C3–C4,
+  `sub-barcelona01` C3–C6, and `sub-brnoUhb03` C3–C5.
+- Do not tune those disagreements away without expert attachment labels; distal legacy dorsal trajectories can cross the simple AP ordering.
+- Numbered attachment review exports contain 56, 55, and 72 islands.
+Predicted
+  class counts are 17/28/11, 20/27/8, and 26/37/9 for
+  dorsal/ventral/unclear; only two Brno islands exceed the splitter's maximum cord distance.
+- Reviewer CSV fields are blank by design.
+The NIfTI IDs and CSV rows were cross-checked one-to-one after export.